kk1987/T480s-hackintosh/README.md

 * AppleBacklightInjector, for brightness
   * Installed to /L/E per RehabMan's guide - didn't test if Clover injection works
 * VoodooHDA, for audio
-  * I used pkg installer to install the prefPane & SettingsLoader, then restored original AppleHDA, removed VoodooHDA & AppleHDADisabler from /S/L/E and injected VoodooHDA with Clover instead
+  * Use the pkg installer, customize and select "UEFI/ESP -> Mojave"
   * Set iGain=0, PCM=100, Rec=50
 * Lilu, for various stuff below to work
 * WhateverGreen, for iGPU